 It is only a matter of time, when you decide to take a break from the extensive hustle bustle of the city life and set out to have a time of your life to places where the sediments of time have still not settled in.
-The weekend getaways that have been listed below cover places that have history still moist and intact while novel ways of enjoying the weekend have come up.
+The weekend getaways from Delhi listed below cover places for every interest.
+From hill stations to wildlife destinations to those that have history still moist and intact while novel ways of enjoying the weekend have come up.

 Adorned by the holy Ganges, snuggled in the Himalayan foothills, Rishikesh becomes a sight to behold in a single breath.
 If you are looking for a place to spend a peaceful and fairly spiritual weekend, Rishikesh is the one for you.

 A center for yoga, the place offers a tranquil, alcohol free and city life free stay.
 Its spell bounding beauty is a lifetime experience.
 However, adventure sports, especially white river rafting, is something you cannot miss and an apt way to get adrenaline rushing.
 It not just the superb climate and clean fresh air but an array of activities available in Rishikesh that make it a top weekend getaway from Delhi but also other nearby cities.